Musalla complex: Preservation efforts

 Emergency preservation work was carried out at the site in 2001 by the Society for the Preservation of Afghanistan's Cultural Heritage (SPACH).
 These efforts included erecting walls to protect the mausoleum and Sultan Husain Madrasa, restoring garden landscaping at the mausoleum, and measures to forestall the collapse of the Gawhar Shad Madrasa's remaining minaret.
 In 2014, UNESCO and the Afghanistan government coordinated to attempt to preserve and replicate the tile work on the exterior dome.
-UNESCO is presently considering the nomination of Herat as a World Heritage Site.
+In 2004, UNESCO added the City of Herat, including the entire Musalla complex, to the Tentative List of UNESCO World Heritage Sites.

+During the occupation of Afghanistan, Soviet troops used the site as a base.
+Mujahedeen fighters launched attacks against the troops stationed there and the Soviet forces laid anti-personnel mines around the base of the minarets.
+In 2015 the landmine clearance NGO The HALO Trust began work clearing the site of mines following an accident in which a young man playing football stood on an anti-personnel mine and lost a foot.
+The site was cleared of mines by May 2016.

 In 2020, the Aga Khan Development Network made a pledge to the President of Afghanistan to restore a minaret in danger of collapsing.
 This work is being completed through the work of the Aga Khan Trust for Culture.

 Description

 The Timurids built the complex initially north of the city along the Khiyaban avenue 1 mi north of Darvaza-yi Malik.
 The location was convenient because of its close vicinity to the royal residence in the Bagh-i Zaghan.
 In 2015, Herat's suburbs were surrounding the site.
 The complex was centered around a musalla 106 × 64 m.
 The inner court had four iwans, with two arcades going around it.
 The madrasa with the mausoleum in its corner was built to the northwest Mosque.
 Husayn Bayqara's madrassa was built to the northwest of Gawhar Shad's madrasa.
 There was also the mausoleum of Ali-Shir Nava'i between the ruins of the madrasas.
 Across from the mausoleum of Gawhar Shad there was the tomb of Sheikh Zadeh Abdallah.
 Abdallah's tomb was octagonal with four iwans, with the north iwan being the largest.